Danzelot/rse-presentations/rse-intro-short.md

 - Speeding up a Python code from 4 weeks to below an hour

+- Helping a student with R code during our open office hours

+- Running bioinformatics workflows on data hosted on NERD

 - Translating a legacy VisualBasic program to Python

-- Running bioinformatics workflows on data hosted on NIRD

 ---
 class: center, middle, inverse